What's happening this Matariki at Westfield Riccarton

 Matariki signals the Māori New Year.
 It is a time of renewal and cues the rising of the Matariki star cluster (the Pleiades or Eight Sisters).
 Matariki is the star that signifies reflection, hope, our connection to the environment, and the gathering of people.

 According to the Maramataka (the Māori lunar calendar), the reappearance of Matariki brings the old lunar year to a close and marks the beginning of the new year.
 Hence, Matariki is associated with the Māori New Year.
+It is a time to gather with family and friends to reflect on the past, celebrate the present, and plan for the future.

 Learn more about the artist behind our Matariki creative in-centre, Tristan Marler (aka Manawa Tapu) here.